Dewberry/ripple1d/docs/source/tech_summary.rst

   has been established, ripple1d will attempt to generate a new depth-discharge curve at regular depth intervals.
-Discharges determined by interpolating a regular depth increment along the initial depth-discharge curve will be incrementally run through the model, and the new curve is recorded.
+Discharges determined by interpolating a regular depth increment along the initial depth-discharge curve will be incrementally run through the model, and the new curve will be recorded.

 * **Known Water Surface Elevation Run.**  An advantage of HEC-RAS over lower-complexity FIM methods is its ability to consider downstream hydraulic